Adverb Clauses of Condition and Concession: Understanding the Basics

 Question 9 of 11

-9. What is an adverb clause of condition?
+9. Which of the following is an example of an adverb clause of concession?

 Question 9 of 11